malloydata/malloy/README.md

     , destination: 'JFK' | 'EWR'        -- the 'apply' operator means less repeating yourself , dep_time: @2003                   -- easy handling of time/dates
   ]
-  group_by: [                           -- no need to write non-aggregates in both SELECT and GROUP BY clause
+  group_by: [                           -- no need to write the same thing in both SELECT and GROUP BY clause
     carrier
     , flight_num
     , destination